seth-rah/docker-registry-app-notifications/README.md

 Be sure to append the /docker to the end of the URL, as it's expected.

+Please ensure that there is sufficient time on the "timeout" for the endpoint on the registry.

 ### Network
 The internal port `1337` needs to be mapped out of the container for the docker registry to have an endpoint to send notifications towards.
 At default the docker-compose file will open this on `1337`.